pombredanne/discern/README.md

 The goal here is to provide a high-performance, scalable solution that can effectively help students learn.
 Feedback is a major part of this process, the feedback system has been left very flexible on purpose (you will see this later on).

 Note that you will need the machine-learning repository to use all of the functionality here.
-This repo is currently internal to edX, but will hopefully be open sourced shortly.
-Until then, the API can be used, but the celery tasks will not work.
+This repo is now open source.
+You will need to install both repos in the same directory.
+Install directions for machine learning can be found at [Github](https://github.com/edx/machine-learning)

 Examples and getting started
 -----------------------